With one month remaining until the workshop, we are pleased to share the latest information.

 Participants:

-All SPRING (SE) supported students
+All SPRING (SE) supported students, including:

 Date and time:

 【Block A】 Wednesday, March 4, 2026, 1:30 p.m. – 4:30 p.m.
-(Registration starts at 1:10 p.m.)
+(Registration for general participants starts at 1:10 p.m.)

 【Block B】 Thursday, March 5, 2026, 1:30 p.m. – 4:30 p.m.
-(Registration starts at 1:10 p.m.)
+(Registration for general participants starts at 1:10 p.m.)

 【Block C】 Friday, March 6, 2026, 1:30 p.m. – 4:30 p.m.
-(Registration starts at 1:10 p.m.)
+(Registration for general participants starts at 1:10 p.m.)

 - Approximately 420 supported students will participate in one of the three blocks.